 Lewis “Little P” Pacey

-Second XI.Lewis has come through the ranks and should be pushing for a First XI start this season.
+First XI.Lewis has come through the ranks and has deservedly taken his place in the first XI.
 Still at school, he lives for the game and wants to be a professional player.
-Working hard at training he’s looking good with bat and ball.
+Working hard at training he’s looking particularly good with the ball.
 Lewis is also keen on coaching youngsters and will be helping out with our schools programme this year.
 His Dad – “Big P”- is the clubs bowling coach and a brilliant artist.

 Daniel “Dan” Johns